SRGSSR/srgcontentprotection-fake-apple/docs/README.md

 The library is suitable for applications running on iOS 9 and above.
 The project is meant to be opened with the latest Xcode version (currently Xcode 10).

+## Contributing

+If you want to contribute to the project, have a look at our [contributing guide](CONTRIBUTING.md).

 ## Installation

 The library can be added to a project using [Carthage](https://github.com/Carthage/Carthage) by adding the following dependency to your `Cartfile`: